canaxess/va-ds/design-system-template/listing-blogs.md

 ## Future proofing type suggestions
 - Irregular heading levels applied, `<h3>` on the cards with no preceeding `<h2>`
 - Consider rephrasing the pagination links with the number followed by the ordinal indicator then text _2nd page_, _3rd page_
+- Consider applying the `<time>` elements when displaying dates
+- Consider wrapping each card element within a `<li>` element
+- Consider using an aria-live region with `role="status"` to output when a page has re-sorted

 ## Screen reader testing
 |   |Screen Reader   | Images | Headings  |Landmarks   |Tables   | Lists |Links |Form Controls |Complex Controls |